zesterer/squidos/README.md

 ## What is SquidOS?

 SquidOS is a x86-i686 (32-bit) operating system written in C++, C and x86 assembler.
-Currently, SquidOS is nothing more than a very simplistic kernel.
+Currently, SquidOS is nothing more than a very simplistic kernel bolted on to the end of the GRUB bootloader.
 But with time and effort, it may become something more.

 ## Why does SquidOS exist?